Hunting Leases Oregon

 Eastern Oregon Hunting Leases:

-Hunting leases in East Oregon provide great facilities for hunters including well-furnished restrooms, toilets, fresh drinking water, security, tuck shops, and camp grounds.
-Moreover, minimum age for hunting in Oregon is 16 and no license is required for the hunters at this age.
+Hunting leases in East Oregon provide great facilities for hunters including well-furnished restrooms, toilets, fresh drinking water, security, tuck shops, and campgrounds.
+Moreover, the minimum age for hunting in Oregon is 16 and no license is required for the hunters at this age.
 However, an adult should be watching them continuously while they are hunting animals.
 There are special areas in hunting leases for the people who are physically disabled so that they can hunt their desired animals easily.
 Hunters are allowed to bring their pets on hunting leases in Oregon but they must be leashed and recent vaccination slips of pets must be kept with the hunter.
 Dogs can also be brought on the hunting leases but should not be used for hunting Deer and Elk.
 However, dogs can be used to find out the wounded deer and elk.
 Additionally, alcoholic drinks and drugs are prohibited on hunting lands.
 Also, hunters can camp on hunting leases in Oregon but not more than 21 consecutive days.
 Lastly, every year more than 150,000 hunters visit this state to hunt Big and Small games which help in improving the economic condition of this state.

 Central Oregon Hunting Lease:

 There are more than 20 million acres of hunting land in Central Oregon.
 This is almost 15% of the size of this whole state.
-According to an estimate every person in this state can have his own area for hunting of more than 30 acres.
-This thing creates great opportunities from the people who are fond of hunting.
+According to an estimate, every person in this state can have his own area for the hunting of more than 30 acres.
+This thing creates great opportunities for people who are fond of hunting.
 They can come on hunting leases of this state and can shoot their desired animals at any time of the year.
-Moreover, weather of this state is always unpredictable.
+Moreover, the weather of this state is always unpredictable.
 Hunters can face cold weather, warm winds, and rainy seasons at any time of the year.
 Hence, hunters should have weather updates before visiting any hunting lease.
 The animals that can be hunt in this state are Bobcat, Mountain Lion, Bison, Duck, Partridge, Wolf, and many others.
-Every year more than a million hunters visit this state from different areas of U.S. and hunt their desired animals.
-Additionally, minimum age to hunt on this land is 17.
-However, the hunters who are underage can also hunt on this land but under the supervision of some adult.
+Every year more than a million hunters visit this state from different areas of the U.S. and hunt their desired animals.
+Additionally, the minimum age to hunt on this land is 17.
+However, the hunters who are underage can also hunt on this land but under the supervision of some adults.
 People who visit this state give first priority to the hunting leases on hunting lands.